 Typically, a bad O2 sensor will read low (lean), which causes the engine to run too rich, pollute too much and use too much gas.
 A low reading can be caused by several things: old age, contamination, a bad wiring connection, or an ignition or compression problem in the engine.

 Because the sensor reacts to oxygen in the exhaust and not fuel, any engine problem that allows unburned air to pass through the cylinders will also trick an O2 sensor into reading lean.
-A misfiring spark plug or a leaky exhaust valve - even a leak in the exhaust manifold gasket - may allow enough air into the exhaust to screw up the sensor readings.
-It won't damage the sensor, but it will create a rich running condition that hurts emissions and fuel economy.
+A misfiring spark plug or a leaky exhaust valve or even a leak in the exhaust manifold gasket may allow enough air into the exhaust to screw up the sensor readings.
+Misfires will not damage the O2 sensor, but it will create a rich running condition that hurts emissions and fuel economy.

 If the heater circuit fails, it will not affect the operation of the O2 sensor once the exhaust gets hot but it will delay the computer from going into closed loop, which may cause a vehicle to fail an emissions test.